CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 This line controls the simulation time step.

 The time step is set to be equal to `min(cfl*dtmax,dtmin)`, i.e. the minimum value between `dtmin` and `cfl` times the maximum allowable time step `dtmax` (computed every `ickeck` time steps; see below).
 `dtmin` is therefore used when a constant time step, smaller than `cfl*dtmax`, is required.
 If not, it should be set to a high value so that the time step is dynamically adjusted to `cfl*dtmax`.
-Alternatively, the user can force the simulation to advance with a constant time step of arbitrary value, independent of the `dtmax` evaluation, by changing the value of `dt_f` from `-1` to the desired time step.
+Alternatively, one can force the simulation to advance with a constant time step of arbitrary value, independent of the `dtmax` evaluation, by changing the value of `dt_f` from `-1` to the desired time step.

 ---